Conaclos/replayable-random/docs/api/distrib/uniform.md

 ## Uniform i32

-A `i32` is an integer encoded on 32bits.
+A `i32` is an integer encoded on 32 bits.
 It can encode integers from `-0x8000_0000` to `0x7fff_ffff`.

 Generate a i32: